papersblindreview/EnvVegEcoBoundary2025/README.md

 2) `model.py` contains code to run the hierarchical Bayesian model
 3) `model_val.py` contains code to run validation and interpolate in space

 To reproduce results, one should first download the files `data` folder.
 The scripts in the `code` folder should be downloaded and saved in a directory which contains the `data` folder.
 To reproduce the results from the manuscript, a user should first run the `model.py` script and then the `model_val.py` script.
-The